Agho Obaseki: Paramount Chief of Benin

 Oba Ovonramwen stood trial in August for actions leading up to the Punitive Expedition, was found guilty by the British, deposed, and exiled to Calabar leading to a leadership vacuum that the British filled by making Obaseki the de facto head of the newly constituted Benin Native Council because of Obaseki's administrative skills and political acumen.

 Iyase of Benin

-Ovonramwen died on January 13, 1914, paving the way for Prince Aiguobasimwin (later Oba Eweka II) to become Oba.
-The British authorities, however, broke with tradition by appointing Obaseki, the Iyase of Benin (Chief Adviser to the Oba) much to the dismay of the newly installed Oba Eweka II.
+Ovonramwen died on January 13, 1914, paving the way for Prince Aiguobasimwin (Oba Eweka II) to become Oba.
+The British authorities, however, broke with tradition by appointing Obaseki as the Iyase of Benin (Chief Adviser to the Oba), much to the dismay of the newly installed Oba Eweka II.
 Consequently, a power struggle ensued between Oba Eweka II and Obaseki, the new Iyase of Benin.
 The Iyase overshadowed the Oba under the new British political dispensation and even according to the British who backed him, was 'certainly most dictatorial and arrogant in his behaviour'.